EciStg/order-placement/README.md

 -   Purchasing
 -   Receiving
 -   Invoice matching
--   Maintaining up-to-date distributor pricing
+-   Maintaining up-to-date seller costs

 A dealer who is fully utilizing the Order Placement system can have purchase orders: